Ametrine Gemstone: Meaning, Healing Properties, Benefits & More

 The history of ametrine is pretty straightforward.
 The stone gets its name by combining the names of the two other gems present, with the “ame-” coming from amethyst and the “-trine’ coming from citrine.

-However, the stone may also go by other names, including “bolvianite” due to where it's mined or “bicolored quartz” because it features two different quartz colours.
+However, the stone may also be known by other names, including “bloviate” due to where it’s mined or “bicolored quartz” because it features two different quartz colours.
+The Anahi Mine in Bolivia is the main commercial source of gem-quality ametrine.

-Generally, the ametrine gem is used for ornamental purposes, particularly jewelry.
+The ametrine gem is generally used for ornamental purposes, particularly jewelry.
 Part of the reason it grew in popularity as a jewelry gemstone was the broad interest in bicolor.
-This led some stone cutters to begin faceting ametrine pieces that were half amethyst and half citrine, with the colour boundary being straight and centred.
+This led some stone cutters to begin faceting ametrine pieces that were half amethyst and half citrine, with the colour boundary straight and centred.

 WHERE IS AMETRINE FOUND?